 - Criterion 3: Both criteria one and two

 - Select the distribution cycle.
-D4169 packaging tests outline a number of different distribution cycles.
+D 4169 package stress testing outlines a number of different distribution cycles.
 These cycles spell out the various paths a package could experience and include:

 - 1: General